Webhooks

 #Users

-Users are the user records within your account or within your account's tenants.
+Users are the user records within your workspace or within your workspace's tenants.

 There are webhooks available for user creation, update, and deletion.